WARP4dot52/lambda/poincare/doc/tree.md

 ## The TreeStack

-Trees may live anywhere in memory (inside buffers in apps, in the storage or even in flash) but only trees within the TreeStack can be modified.
+Trees may live anywhere (inside buffers in apps, in the storage, in flash) but only trees within the TreeStack can be modified.

 The TreeStack is a dedicated range of memory where you can create and play with your trees temporarily.
-It's not intended for storage and can be cleared by exceptions.
-You must save your trees elsewhere before you return from pcj.
+It is not intended for storage and can be cleared by exceptions.
+You must save your trees elsewhere before you return to the app’s code.

 The primary way to create Trees from scratch is to push nodes at the end of the `SharedTreeStack`.
 Its push method is templated to accommodate the different